- Download our Moving to Kuala Lumpur Guide (PDF)

 Challenges for families in Kuala Lumpur

 Traffic can be an issue in Kuala Lumpur, with long jams and sometimes unpredictable driving to contend with.
 While the railways are highly efficient and clean, public transport does not reach all areas of the city and most expat families find that it’s difficult to get around without a car.

-It’s also worth bearing in mind that Kuala Lumpur occasionally experiences haze, brought about by annual forest fires in the region.
+It’s also worth remembering that Kuala Lumpur occasionally experiences haze, brought about by annual forest fires in the region.
 Luckily, the government is good at ensuring people are informed about pollution levels and a school-closure policy may be instigated if necessary.